rev-net/memo/memo.md

 This makes realizing open ideals reliant on free and inconsistent labor, donations, grants, or corporate sponsorship, when this should instead be the most investable and rewarding category of internet business.

-Auto-enforceable blockchain agreements are the correct building block on which to build legitimate decentralized value networks, but today's attempted business model solutions are incomplete and come with unsustainable tradeoffs.
+Web3's auto-enforceable blockchain agreements are the correct building block on which to build legitimate decentralized value networks, but today's attempted business model solutions are incomplete and come with unsustainable tradeoffs.
 Businesses and investors currently have the following options for monetizing onchain:

 - **Liquidity farming:** Tokenized models marketed as open and yield providing, but with implicit or explicit backdoors for insiders to dump on retail once they've filled their bags.
 - **Governance DAOs:** Tokenized voting systems that decide how raised funds and revenues should be spent, creating power struggles that get in the way of effective capital allocation.